FairwindsOps/polaris/docs/usage.md

       Destination URL to send audit results --set-exit-code-below-score int
-      Set an exit code of 4 when the score is below this threshold (1-100) --set-exit-code-on-error
+      Set an exit code of 4 when the score is below this threshold (1-100) --set-exit-code-on-danger
-      Set an exit code of 3 when the audit contains error-level issues.
+      Set an exit code of 3 when the audit contains danger-level issues.

 # webhook flags
 --disable-webhook-config-installer